 Live-in care vs residential care in Twickenham

 If your loved one has always been independent but now requires care and someone around 24-hours a day, why not consider live-in care from Elder in Twickenham?
 This increasingly popular way of providing care provides your loved one with all the support they would receive in a care home, but allows them to retain their independence and stay in their own home.

 Being admitted into a residential care home or nursing home invariably means that your loved one would have to sacrifice most of their independence.
 Although many care homes try hard to treat all their residents as individuals, it is impossible for someone to have the same positive and personal experience as they would in their own home with a one-to-one carer dedicated to meeting their needs.

 If your loved one lives alone and you are worried about their safety, putting them in a care home where there will be 24-hour supervision is no longer the only option.
-Elder’s live-in carers in Basildon can move into your loved one’s home and support in remaining safe in their own environment, even if their care needs are quite complex, i.e. dementia care.
+One of Elder’s live-in carers in Twickenham can move into your loved one’s home and support them in their own environment and keep them safe, even if their care needs are quite complex, i.e. dementia care.